Shopping Links

 US DVD Review

 I'll make it simple: This DVD is so good I couldn't believe it was made by US Manga Corps.
 After years of second-rate DVDs, this disc includes everything you could possibly want.
 Of course there's a very crisp video transfer, clean stereo audio, and a subtitle track, but the disc also includes a thorough chapter index, complete Japanese voice actor credits (both at the end of the program and in the menus!), an art gallery, character sketches, textless opening and closings (more interesting than usual in this case), a rather amusing text interview with the director and character designer, an even more amusing, live-action "documentary" on the making of the dub, and one of their standard little DVD-ROM programs, which includes art, the script, and cast.
-Easily the best DVD I've seen out of USM so far, and has just about anything you could ask for, plus a few things you wouldn't have thought to.
-It's about time--now keep it up, guys.
+Easily the best DVD USM had produced at the time, and has just about anything you could ask for, plus a few things you wouldn't have thought to.
+It certainly took them long enough to get it right.

 Rated 16+ by USM with good reason--gross, bloody, and rather lecherous.